marius-joe/docker_vscode-server/README.md

 # docker_vscode-server

 ## Run VS Code on a remote server, accessible through the browser

+**[already useful, but still under development]**

 In this blueprint a docker container with a VS Code server is run in the Google Cloud Shell.\
-VS Code itself is accessible through this Shells Preview Mode.\
+Visual Studio Code itself is accessible through this Shells Preview Mode.\
+This browser version can be used in the same way as your local installation and allows running your personal development environment also on mobile devices like an iPad.
+Basically just a network and a browser is needed.\
 You can use Git to access your files and also store your edits in the persistent 5 GB home directory of the Google Cloud Shell.

 Use the Shells "Boost Mode" if you need a little more performance.